ImFloriz/ExpDtcCatalog/README.md

-# ExpDtcCatalog
-A small list of ROBLOX exploit detections

-i may or may not update this

 # Exploits
 | # | Product      | Last detection | Detectable | Method       |
 | - | ------------ | -------------- | ---------- | ------------ |